pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 Design overview
 ===============

-The design of the library follows "layered architecture" in that there are distinct and separate layers for interfaces, application, domain and infrastructure.
+The design of the library follows the notion of a "layered architecture" in that there are distinct and separate layers for interfaces, application, domain and infrastructure.
 It also follows the "onion" or "hexagonal" or "clean" architecture, in that the domain layer has no dependencies on any other layer.
 The application layer depends on the domain and infrastructure layers, and the interface layer depends only on the application layer.